Chris Rose

-Christopher Rose (born January 27, 1971) is an American sportscaster for the NFL Network.
-He is also a commentator for the Discovery Channel series BattleBots and podcast host for Jomboy Media.
+Christopher Rose (born January 27, 1971) is an American sportscaster for the NFL Network, and the preseason television play-by-play announcer for the Cleveland Browns of the National Football League (NFL).
+Outside of football, he is also a commentator for the Discovery Channel series BattleBots and podcast host for Jomboy Media.

 Early life and career

 Rose, who was born and raised in Shaker Heights, Ohio, an eastside Cleveland suburb, attended University School in Hunting Valley, Ohio during high school and spent his childhood summers at North Star Camp.
 Rose attended Miami University in Oxford, Ohio and graduated in 1993.
 He served as station manager at the student-run radio station, WMSR.
 He is a lifelong fan of all three of Cleveland's major sports franchises (Guardians, Cavaliers, and Browns - for which he provides play by play during locally televised preseason games on WEWS-TV 5).

 Rose currently resides in California with his wife Michelle and has two sons: Brady and Josh.

 Broadcasting career

 The Best Damn Sports Show Period

 Rose is known as one of the hosts of The Best Damn Sports Show Period, on Fox Sports Net.
 Except for a brief period in 2004 and 2005, Rose hosted the show from its inception in 2001.
 Rose has also hosted the poker show Million Dollar Challenge.